Qualified electors who are members of the uniformed services or residing overseas may apply for an absentee ballot in any of the following ways:

 If you are an individual eligible to vote under the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA), you may ask to receive your ballot in any one of the following ways:

 - By mail: Beginning January 1 or 90 days before an election, whichever is earlier, you may mail your properly-completed absentee ballot application, bearing your signature, to the board of elections of the county in which your voting residence is located.
-The board must receive your request by noon on the Saturday before the election.
-However, you should submit your request as far in advance of the election as possible to ensure there is sufficient time for the board to mail, fax, or email you a ballot.
+Submit your request as far in advance of the election as possible to ensure there is sufficient time for the board to mail, fax, or email you a ballot.
 Your marked ballot must be returned by mail.
+Deadline to submit requests is the close of business on the seventh day before Election Day.

 - By fax: You may fax your absentee ballot request to the board of elections of the county in which your voting residence is located.
-The board must receive your request by noon on the Saturday before the election.
 You may request that the board fax, mail, or email your ballot to you, but you must return your marked ballot by mail.
+Deadline to submit requests is the close of business on the seventh day before Election Day.

 - By email: Your completed and signed absentee ballot request form may be emailed to the board of elections office in the county in which you are registered to vote.
-The board must receive your request by noon on the Saturday before the election.
 You may request that the board fax, mail, or email your ballot to you, but you must return your marked ballot by mail.
+Deadline to submit requests is the close of business on the seventh day before Election Day.